 Of course, I can imagine that this is being worked on already.
 Till it is sorted out, we do not have a truly secure hands-free mobile experience yet.
 If you have your smartphone locked with a PIN, password, pattern, fingerprint or your iris, you will need to use your hands first to unlock it before you can engage it with your voice.

 The next question is, Who will be the first to conquer this frontier?
-Who will make voice recognition truly secure?
+Who will make speech and voice recognition truly secure?